 Apart from the MIA (most Improved award) we also implemented the MPIMC and Galway Awards, a collaborative exchange with the Galway Academy in Switzerland.

-MPIMC has been fortunate to receive support from many fellow artists, flutemakers and individuals throughout the years, both in financial and artistic terms.
-Guests have included guest performers, teachers, lecturers, flutemakers, judges, interviewees, and people from the private sector, including Hilary Hahn, Marin Alsop, Claire Chase, Jeanne Baxtresser, James Walker, Meng Su, Svet Stoyanov, Jennifer Grimm, Laurie Sokoloff, Brook Ferguson and Kristin Bacchiocchi-Stewart.
+Guest artists have included performers, teachers, lecturers, judges, interviewees, and people from the private sector, including Hilary Hahn, Marin Alsop, Claire Chase, Jeanne Baxtresser, James Walker, Meng Su, Svet Stoyanov, Jennifer Grimm, Laurie Sokoloff, Brook Ferguson and Kristin Bacchiocchi-Stewart.
+The flutemakers that have been part of the class over the years include the Haynes flute Company, Brannen Brothers, Powell, Burkhart, Keefe Piccolos, Levitt Flutes, Williams Flutes, Gemeinhardt, the Flute Center of New York and Flutistry Boston.